Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Waukesha Barn Lime

-Waukesha Lime & Stone markets barn/‘Shur-Tred’ lime as ground limestone for stalls; the company notes it does not produce hydrated lime.
+Waukesha Lime & Stone markets barn/”Shur-Tred” lime as ground limestone for stalls; the company notes it does not produce hydrated lime.
 Use per label and under bedding with dust precautions.
-This product is generally the safe calcium carbonate (CaCO3).
-You can verify product information on the Waukesha Lime & Stone agricultural products page.
+This product is generally the safe calcium carbonate (CaCO₃).

 First Saturday Lime (FSL)

-• Marketing Claims vs. Scientific Evidence: First Saturday Lime’s marketing materials make claims about antimicrobial action, ammonia neutralization, and pest control.
-It is important to note that these specific claims for this product are not supported by independent, peer-reviewed scientific research published in academic journals.
-The effectiveness of standard barn lime (calcium carbonate) is limited to moisture absorption, as detailed in this guide.
-Treat FSL as a distinct product and follow its label, not the general rules for barn lime.
+Marketing Claims Note: First Saturday Lime’s marketing materials make claims about pest control and ammonia neutralization.
+While users report positive experiences, these specific claims for this product are supported by the manufacturer’s testing rather than independent, peer-reviewed scientific research.
+Treat FSL as a distinct product and follow its label, not the general rules for standard barn lime.

 Where to Buy Barn Lime

 You can find 50-pound bags of barn lime at most farm, feed, and garden supply stores across the country, including Tractor Supply, local co-ops, and home improvement stores with large garden centers.
-Pricing varies by region and brand.
-It’s typically found with the soil amendments or livestock supplies.
+Pricing varies by region and brand but typically ranges from $4-6 for a 50-pound bag.
+It is typically found with the soil amendments or livestock supplies.

 Can Chickens Have Limes?
 (The Fruit)

-While a tiny taste won’t hurt them, citrus fruits like limes aren’t a necessary or particularly healthy- treat for chickens.
+While a tiny taste will not hurt them, citrus fruits like limes are not a necessary or particularly healthy treat for chickens.
 Chickens synthesize vitamin C in the kidney via L-gulonolactone oxidase; routine citrus is unnecessary.
 The high acidity of citrus can potentially upset their digestive system if they eat too much.
+For safe treat options, see our guide on what chickens can eat from your kitchen.

 Frequently Asked Questions (FAQs) on Barn Lime in Chicken Coop